-Our main source for \namecref{sec:symplecticbackground} is \cite{gps1, gps2}.
+Our main source for this \namecref{sec:symplecticbackground} is \cite{gps1, gps2}.
 When discussing purely geometric notions (such as Liouville manifolds, Liouville sectors, stops, etc.) we follow the conventions of \textit{loc}.\ \textit{cit}.\ unless otherwise indicated (in contrast, as indicated previously, our conventions for $A_\infty$ categories mostly follow \cite{seidel-book}).
-We content ourselves some brief reminders for the purpose of fixing definitions.
+We limit ourselves to some brief reminders for the purpose of fixing definitions.